Felteng/f1-town-square/README.md

 ![Console error](readme-assets/cannot-read-prop.png)
     - This console error is logged whenever an unauthenticated user visits the homepage, when the live chat message input is attempted to be put into focus.

-        - The solution to this issue was to check whether or not the input field is visible (Which it only is to a logged in user) and then add the call focus():
+        - The solution to this issue was to check whether or not the input field is visible (Which it only is to a logged in user) and then call focus():
         ```javascript
         document.querySelector("#id_message_send_input").focus();
         ```